Handbook of Operating Procedures 2-2320

 The University urges Faculty Members to take advantage of University resources at any point during the disciplinary process.
 The Faculty Ombuds Office is one such helpful University resource.
 The University also urges administrators, including deans, department chairs, and directors, to contact the Office of the Executive Vice President and Provost, including the vice provost for advocacy and dispute resolution or other offices designated by the executive vice president and provost, with questions or concerns regarding a Faculty Member’s conduct, work performance, or other related issues, and to do so as soon as the issue arises.

-Depending on the nature of the Faculty Member’s alleged misconduct, other policies and procedures may govern, in whole or in part, the review of the alleged misconduct, potential Discipline of a Faculty Member, and how Discipline is reviewed.
+Depending on the nature of the Faculty Member’s alleged conduct, other policies and procedures may govern, in whole or in part, the review of the alleged conduct, potential Discipline of a Faculty Member, and how Discipline is reviewed.
 Such policies include, but are not limited to, Regents’ Rule 31008 (Termination of a Faculty Member), Handbook of Operating Procedures (HOP) 7-1230 (Misconduct in Science and Other Scholarly Activities), HOP 3-3020 (Nondiscrimination Policy), and HOP 3-3031 (Prohibition of Sexual Assault, Interpersonal Violence, Sexual Exploitation, Stalking, Sexual Harassment, and Sex Discrimination).

 This policy applies to individuals holding an academic title contained in Regents’ Rule 31001 (Section 2), (except for student titles), and HOP 2-2010.